MADROCHA/veterinary_crud_php/README.md

     COMMIT;
 ```

-Now you´re all set, the last thing would be accesing your localhost and chose a port to display it so you can try the app.
+Now you´re all set, the last thing would be accesing your localhost by writing the next command in your terminal "php -S localhost:(choose a port)" then just follow the link from the terminal.
+Keep in mind that you should choose a port for your loclhost to work for example "php -S localhost:8000".

 ## Future versions
 For next versions our team wants to add a filter for the appointments so the user will be able to filter the appointment cards depending on the date they were made or the date of the appointment.